dovecot/documentation/source/configuration_manual/authentication/lua_based_authentication.rst

 line, instead of just one.
 This can be extended to more complicated separators or multiple fields per user.

-If you only want to autenticate users, and don't care about user listing, you can use
+If you only want to authenticate users, and don't care about user listing, you can use

 .. code-block:: none